dustinpfister/blog_posts/_posts/phaser-animations-keyframes.md

 layout: post
 categories: phaser
 id: 255
-updated: 2018-08-10 20:23:54
+updated: 2018-08-11 15:13:57
-version: 1.6
+version: 1.7
 ---

-When making animations for a phaser project, or with animation in general actually the concept of a key frame is important.
+When making animations for a [phaser ce](https://photonstorm.github.io/phaser-ce/) project, or with animation in general actually the concept of a key frame is important.
 A key frame can be described as a frame when an animation begins, or ends, and as such it is a beginning state from which an animation will progress from, and then back to in the case of a looping animation.
 It can also be the two frames at which an animation begins at a starting state, and ends at an ending state when dealing with some kind of non-looping animation sequence.
 In this post I will be writing about key frames when using the phaser ce game framework, giving some examples of this important animation concept when making sprite sheets for a phaser project.

 <!-- more -->